 - Provide for universal access, reliability and equitable treatment of all classes of customers

 - Automatically enroll all customers currently on basic service, but allows them to opt out or leave the Program without penalty at any time

 - Achieve a price for energy that will either

 - Not exceed the price of Basic Service currently offered by the local distribution company (LDC – Eversource), or

 - May exceed the price for Basic Service due to the purchase of renewable energy

 The City conducted a competitive bid for electricity supply and secured its first supply contract to start in July 2017.
-The contract was with Dynegy for 30-month fixed-price contract.
-This contract had a standard product which added 5% more MA Class I renewable energy on top of the State’s minimum requirements.
+The contract was with Dynegy for a 30-month fixed-price contract.
+This contract had a standard product which added five percent more MA Class I renewable energy on top of the Commonwealth’s minimum requirements.
 The contract also had an optional product with 100% extra renewable energy and one with no extra renewable energy.
-Click here for rates.
+Click here for product details.

-Somerville conducted another competitive bid to secure a subsequent contract, which will begin in January 2020 and last for 24 months.
-In this next contract, Somerville Local Green is doubling the amount of extra MA Class I renewable energy it includes from 5% to 10%.
+Somerville conducted another competitive bid to secure a subsequent contract, which began in January 2020 and will last for 22 months.
+In this next contract, Somerville Local Green is doubling the amount of extra MA Class I renewable energy it includes from five percent to 10%.